Bleecker Street by Bond No. 9

 Top Review 46

-Yes, it's certainly beautiful.
-Bleecker Street from Bond No. 9.
-If you believe all the reviews, this is THE fragrance of Bond No. 9 at all.
-The bottle is especially beautiful.
-Many people might think it's kitschy, but I like it with its bright colors in green and purple.
+Yes, it's beautiful, no doubt about it.
+Bleecker Street by Bond No. 9.
+If you believe all the reviews, this is THE fragrance from Bond No. 9.
+The bottle is especially beautiful, I think.
+Many might consider it kitschy, but I like it with its bright colors in green and purple.

-At first sniff, I was in raptures.
+At first sniff, I was quite enchanted.
 You all know the feeling.
-You test a new scent and the first thing you do is check the prices.
-Especially when you know for sure that the nose is enjoying a not quite inexpensive candidate.
-But do you really need this gaudy greenling that costs so much in your collection?
+You test a new fragrance and immediately check the prices.
+Especially when you know for sure that your nose is enjoying a candidate that isn't exactly cheap.
+But do you really need this flashy green one that costs so much in your collection?
 I was unsure.
 And I still am.

-Because I think this Bleecker Street guy's a mean phony.
-He has such an adorable top note.
-Are those blackcurrants I smell?
+I believe this Bleecker Street is a sneaky deceiver.
+It has such a worship-worthy top note.
+Is that really blackcurrant I smell?
 Is that thyme?
 Violet leaf?
-Since the fragrances of this brand are all rather synthetically designed, I can't say for sure if I smell cassis and thyme.
-What I smell in the first 15 minutes, however, I find phenomenal.
-It's soft, it's fresh, it's green and it's underlaid with a very delicate sweetness.
-With the sweetness, I guess vanilla, which should only show up at the end of the process.
-But I don't smell grass and meadow here now.
-Yes, the smell has something green, but I don't find this typical smell of freshly cut grass here.
-If you want it to be as authentic as possible, you better go to Creeds Original Vetiver or Trudon II.
+Since the scents from this brand are all rather synthetically conceived, I can't say for sure if I'm smelling cassis and thyme.
+However, what I do smell in the first 15 minutes I find quite phenomenal.
+It's soft, it's fresh, it's green, and it's underlined by a very delicate sweetness.
+For the sweetness, I would guess it's vanilla, which should actually only show up at the end of the progression.
+However, I don't smell grass or meadow here.
+Yes, the fragrance has something green, but I don't find that typical scent of freshly cut grass here.
+If someone wants that as authentically as possible, they should better reach for Creed's Original Vetiver or Trudon II.

-Unfortunately this beautiful top note does not last too long.
-The fragrance tends to become fresher and more masculine.
-At the start I would have thought, "OK, but it's not really right for men."
-A little later I see it on me, or on the lady in general, but rather out of place.
-Because what comes next is actually a little bit in the direction of the fresh notes known from fragrances like Aventus (Creed) or Gentle Fluidity Silver (MFK).
-The latter is of course also considered unisex, but for my personal taste, such a fragrance on my skin would be too masculine.
+Unfortunately, this beautiful top note doesn't last very long.
+The fragrance becomes fresher over time and tends to lean more towards the masculine.
+At the start, I would have thought, "OK, this doesn't really suit men."
+A bit later, I see it on myself, or on women in general, as rather misplaced.
+Because what comes next does indeed go a bit in the direction of fresh notes known from fragrances like Aventus (Creed) or Gentle Fluidity Silver (MFK).
+The latter is also marketed as unisex, but for my personal taste, such a fragrance would be too masculine on my skin.

-This impression of the fragrance lingers with me until the end.
-I can't make out leather notes any more than I can oakmoss.
-I still put up with ambergris and cedar wood, that might be possible.
-But in principle we have here simply a rather simple fresh scent for the warmer days with a slightly tart and sour base.
-If I knew better, I would say quite clearly that we are dealing with a vetiver scent.
-I see parallels to Grey Vetiver by Tom Ford (against whom I tested it out of interest) and a tiny hint of Bal d'Afrique by Byredo, which I think is wonderful, shimmers through here.
-Only without the creamy tones.
+This scent impression stays with me until the end.
+I can't detect leather notes here, nor oakmoss.
+Amber and cedarwood I can still accept, that could be right.
+But basically, we have a rather simply constructed fresh fragrance for warmer days with a slightly bitter-sour undertone.
+If I knew better, I would clearly say that we are dealing with a vetiver scent.
+I see parallels to Grey Vetiver by Tom Ford (which I tested out of curiosity) and a tiny hint of Bal d’Afrique by Byredo, which I find absolutely wonderful, also shines through here.
+Just without the creamy tones.
 I can't smell jasmine for the life of me.
-That sounds almost a bit mean, but from the heart note on it has a bit of a shower gel from the drugstore for my nose
+This sounds a bit harsh, but from the heart note on, it has a bit of a shower gel scent from the drugstore to my nose.

-The smell is good, no question.
-And it lasts very well, like most of the fragrances of this brand.
-But now for the question of all questions.
+The fragrance is good, no question about it.
+And it lasts very well, like most fragrances from this brand.
+But now to the question of all questions.
 Is it worth the money?
-If this phenomenal top note lasted any longer, I would be inclined to buy it immediately.
-But since that is not the case, I say - in good Swabian - take a look.
-Even if my review doesn't sound quite so enthusiastic now.
-This is not one that I exclude.
-Maybe I'll get it one day after all.
+If this phenomenal top note lasted longer, I would be inclined to buy it immediately.
+But since that's not the case, I'll say - in good Swabian - let's see.
+Even if my review doesn't sound overly enthusiastic.
+This is not one that I would rule out.
+Maybe one day I'll get it after all.

 34 Comments